w3c/wot-thing-description/planning/work-items/analysis/analysis-media-streaming.md

 - [MOQT Streaming Format (MSF)](https://datatracker.ietf.org/doc/draft-ietf-moq-msf/) defines a JSON-based catalog describing available MOQT media tracks and their characteristics.
 MSF remains an Internet-Draft.
 - [ONVIF Network Interface Specifications](https://www.onvif.org/profiles/specifications/) describe media configurations and stream URI retrieval for network media devices.
 - [SMIL 3.0](https://www.w3.org/TR/smil/) describes the composition, timing, and synchronization of multimedia presentations.
+- [WebVMT](https://www.w3.org/TR/webvmt/) synchronizes geolocation and other time-aligned metadata with a video or audio track via a separately delivered external track file; the metadata and the media are not part of the same stream.
+If such a file were exposed as a TD property, associating it with the corresponding media stream affordance would require the kind of cross-affordance association raised above, independent of any shared transport session.

 ## Summarized Problem